mediawiki-utilities/python-mwchatter/README.md

         "$ref": "#/definitions/page"
     }

-The children of a node containing a comment are nodes containing the responses to the parent comment.
+`cosigners` of a comment are found when multiple signatures all occur on the same line.
+In this case the first is designated the signer and the rest are listed as cosigners.

 ## Known Problems ##
 * We currently assemble comments linearly, this occasionally leads to a mis-attribution